OpenEvalProject/evals/manuscripts/elife-95547/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/95547/elife-95547-fig4-v1.jpg)

 **Figure 4.:** For each pair of correlations, a general linear model (GLM) was used.
 ‘Functional AI’ was the response variable and ‘structural AI,’ ‘group,’ and ‘structural AI × group’ were predictor variables.
 Age, sex, and total brain volume were covariates.
-The scatter plots for nonsignificant correlations (P >0.05) are colored gray.
-AI, asymmetry index; NDI, neurite density index; ODI, orientation dispersion index; ns, non-significant.FWE
+The scatter plots for nonsignificant correlations (PFWE >0.05) are colored gray.
+AI, asymmetry index; NDI, neurite density index; ODI, orientation dispersion index; ns, non-significant.

-## Within-hemispheric PT structure-function associations at the individual level
+### Within-hemispheric PT structure-function associations at the individual level

 In addition to PT functional and structural AIs, we evaluated the correlations between PT functional and structural measures of each hemisphere separately, while controlling for age, gender, and brain size (Figure 5).
 For speech perception, functional activation correlated positively with myelin content and ODI for either the left (myelin content: R = 0.16, PFWE = 6.47 × 10–5; ODI: R = 0.17, PFWE = 2.88 × 10–5) or right PT (myelin content: R = 0.20, PFWE = 1.30 × 10–7; ODI: R = 0.18, PFWE = 7.18 × 10–6), regardless of the HG gyrification pattern.
 The permutation test, however, showed no significant difference in the degree of functional-structural correlations between the left and right PTs.
 Moreover, speech perception activation showed significant correlations with surface area (R = –0.11, PFWE = 2.33 × 10–2) and NDI (R = 0.14, PFWE = 2.16 × 10–3) for the right PT but not the left PT.
 Regarding speech comprehension, functional activation significantly correlated with myelin content for the right PT (R = 0.16, PFWE = 2.59 × 10–5) but not the left PT.
 We also observed a significant correlation between functional activation of speech comprehension and NDI for the left PT (R = –0.12, PFWE = 1.62 × 10–2) but not the right PT.

 ![Figure 5.](https://cdn.elifesciences.org/articles/95547/elife-95547-fig5-v1.jpg)

 **Figure 5.:** For each pair of correlations, a general linear model (GLM) was used.
 ‘Functional measure’ was the response variable and ‘structural measure,’ ‘group,’ and ‘structural measure × group’ were predictor variables.
 Age, sex, and hemispheric brain volume were covariates.
-The scatter plots for nonsignificant correlations (P >0.05) are colored gray.
-NDI, neurite density index; ODI, orientation dispersion index; ns, non-significant.FWE
+The scatter plots for nonsignificant correlations (PFWE >0.05) are colored gray.
+NDI, neurite density index; ODI, orientation dispersion index; ns, non-significant.

-## Specificity of the observed PT structure-function associations
+### Specificity of the observed PT structure-function associations

 For the included subjects, another six task-based fMRI scans were acquired.
 To test whether the observed PT functional-structural couplings above are specific to auditory-language processing, we further estimated left and right PT activation of the main contrast from each of these tasks as well as their AI of PT activation, and then repeated all PT coupling analyses for these tasks.
 As shown in Supplementary file 1b-1e, there were only very few significant correlations among the PT functional-structural pairs, therefore, supporting the specificity of our currently observed PT functional-structural couplings to the functional activation of auditory-language processing.